-The trading price of the Common Shares may be adversely affected by factors related and unrelated to the oil and natural gas industry.
+The trading price of the Common Shares may be adversely affected by factors related and unrelated to the oil and natural gas industry

 The trading price of the securities of oil and natural gas issuers is subject to substantial volatility often based on factors related and unrelated to the financial performance or prospects of the issuers involved.
-Factors unrelated to the Corporation's performance could include macroeconomic developments nationally, within North America or globally, domestic and global commodity prices, and/or current perceptions of the oil and natural gas market.
-In recent years, the volatility of commodities has increased due, in part, to the COVID-19 pandemic, the implementation of computerized trading and the decrease of discretionary commodity trading.
-In addition, the volatility, trading volume and market price of the securities of oil and natural gas companies have been impacted by increasing investment levels in passive funds that track major indices, as such funds only purchase securities included in such indices.
-In addition, in certain jurisdictions, institutions, including government sponsored entities, have determined to decrease their ownership in oil and natural gas entities which may impact the liquidity of certain securities and put downward pressure on the trading price of those securities.
-Similarly, the market price of the Common Shares could be subject to significant fluctuations in response to variations in the Corporation's operating results, financial condition, liquidity, debt levels and other internal factors.
-Accordingly, the price at which Common Shares will trade cannot be accurately predicted.
-See "Risk Factors - Prices, Markets and Marketing".
+Factors unrelated to the Corporation's performance could include macroeconomic developments nationally, within North America or globally, domestic and global commodity prices, current perceptions of the oil and natural gas market and worldwide pandemics.
+In recent years, the volatility of commodities prices has increased due in part to the implementation of computerized trading and the decrease of discretionary commodity trading.
+In addition, the volatility, trading volume and share price of issuers have been impacted by increasing investment levels in passive funds that track major indices, as such funds only purchase securities included in such indices.
+In addition, in certain jurisdictions, institutions, including government sponsored entities, have decided to decrease their ownership in oil and natural gas entities which may impact the liquidity of certain securities and put downward pressure on the trading price of those securities.
+Similarly, the market price of the Common Shares could be subject to significant fluctuations in response to variations in the Corporation's operating results, financial condition, liquidity and other internal factors.
+Accordingly, the price at which the Common Shares will trade cannot be accurately predicted.